-c.
-If an analytical effluent sampling result is outside the range of pH NELs (i.e., is below the lower NEL for pH or exceeds the upper NEL for pH), exceeds the turbidity NEL, or exceeds the residual chemical NEL, the discharger shall cease discharge from the ATS and comply with the reporting requirements in Section E.3 of this Attachment.
+D.4.c.
+If an analytical effluent sampling result is outside the range of pH numeric effluent limitations (i.e., is below the lower numeric effluent limitation for pH or exceeds the upper numeric effluent limitation for pH), exceeds the turbidity numeric effluent limitation, or exceeds the residual chemical numeric effluent limitation, the discharger shall cease discharge from the active treatment system and comply with the reporting requirements in Section E.3 of this Attachment.

+D.4.d.
+Discharges from active treatment system shall comply with applicable numeric effluent limitations (above) unless the precipitation event causing the discharge is determined, after the fact, to be equal to or larger than the compliance precipitation event (expressed in inches of rainfall).
+The compliance precipitation event for active treatment system discharges is the 10-year, 24-hour storm, as determined using the National Weather Service’s Hydrometeorological Design Studies Center Precipitation Frequency Data Server or equivalent.

-d.
-The discharger may resume operation of the ATS if corrective actions were implemented to prevent future exceedances of the NELs.
+D.4.e.
+The discharger may resume operation of the active treatment system if corrective actions were implemented to prevent future exceedances of the numeric effluent limitations.

-E. ATS Reporting Requirements

-1. ATS Plan
+E. ACTIVE TREATMENT SYSTEM REPORTING REQUIREMENTS

+E.1.
+Active Treatment System Plan

-a.
-The discharger shall prepare an ATS Plan that combines the site-specific data and treatment system information required to safely and efficiently operate an ATS.
+E.1.a.
+The discharger shall prepare an Active Treatment System Plan that combines the site-specific data and treatment system information required to safely and efficiently operate an active treatment system.

-b.
-The ATS Plan shall be electronically certified and submitted through SMARTS as an attachment to the SWPPP, at least 14 days prior to the planned operation of the ATS, and a copy shall be available on-site during ATS operation.
+E.1.b.
+The Active Treatment System Plan shall be electronically certified and submitted through SMARTS as an attachment to the SWPPP, at least 14 days prior to the planned operation of the active treatment system, and a copy shall be available on-site during active treatment system operation.

-c.
-At a minimum, the ATS Plan shall include:
+E.1.c.
+At a minimum, the Active Treatment System Plan shall include:

-Contact information of all personnel responsible for monitoring and maintaining the ATS system
+Contact information of all personnel responsible for monitoring and maintaining the active treatment system;

-A map depicting the watershed area treated by the ATS, shown in acres;
+A map depicting the watershed area treated by the active treatment system, shown in acres;

-Specifications of any storage ponds, tanks, or other stormwater containment associated with the ATS;
+Specifications of any storage ponds, tanks, or other stormwater containment associated with the active treatment system;

-The treatment capacity of the ATS, defined as the number of hours needed to treat the captured volume from a given design storm (e.g., 5-year, 24-hour) using a watershed runoff coefficient of 1.0;
+The treatment capacity of the active treatment system, defined as the number of hours needed to treat the captured volume from a given design storm (e.g., 5-year, 24-hour) using a watershed runoff coefficient of 1.0;

-An ATS Operation and Maintenance Manual for All Equipment that at minimum:
+An Active Treatment System Operation and Maintenance Manual for all equipment that at minimum:

-Covers the procedures required to install, operate, and maintain the ATS;
+Covers the procedures required to install, operate, and maintain the active treatment system;

-Includes information for specific pumps, generators, control systems, and other equipment used to operate the ATS.
-Specific procedures for monthly laboratory duplicates for
+Includes information for specific pumps, generators, control systems, and other equipment used to operate the active treatment system; and,

-Includes a failure plan that gives procedural details on when (failure indicators) and how to shut the system down (procedure), and who at the Regional Water Board to contact
+Includes a failure plan that gives procedural details on when (failure indicators) and how to shut the system down (procedure), and who at the Regional Water Board to contact.

 A monitoring and sampling plan, including quality assurance and quality control documentation that at minimum specifies: